ghoomfrog/universe/README.md

 3. Write in English
 4. Write as concisely as possible
 5. If relevant, include one or more diagrams in your file[^diagram-tool]
-6. Put the full name of your idea (no abbreviation) in the filename, all in lowercase (all characters are allowed)
+6. Put the full name of your idea (no abbreviation) in the filename (all characters are allowed)

 [^diagram-tool]: [app.diagrams.net](https://app.diagrams.net) is a free diagram tool